Influence functions and regularity tangents for efficient active learning: Observations

 The query heuristic curves are normalized to have the same RMS values, so multiplication by a constant has no effect.
-In this model the loss gradient contains a factor proportional to the residual $X\theta-y$ and we simply omit this factor when calculating the ``unlabeled'' version of the query heuristic, i.e.~when we don't know $y$.
+In this model the loss gradient contains a factor proportional to the vector of residuals $X\theta-y$ and we simply omit this factor when calculating the ``unlabeled'' version of the query heuristic, i.e.~when we don't know $y$.
 Rather than comparing the influence between $z$ and $z'$